Lois Suckling: Career

 Lois and Edgar Suckling set up an opticians firm, Suckling and Suckling, on Brandon Street, Wellington.
 Edgar Suckling was a qualified optician, trained in Britain as there was no formal training in the field available at that time in New Zealand.
 He taught his wife the professional skills and she was able to register as an optometrist in 1924, the first woman in New Zealand to do so, and the only woman to practice for some years following.
 Some male colleagues were in opposition to her working in the field.

 During this time Edgar Suckling was diagnosed with a degenerative disease that would have a significant impact on his ability to work.
-He eventually became wheelchair bound and Lois Suckling ran the practice by herself in the 1930s.
+He eventually began using a wheelchair, and Lois Suckling ran the practice by herself in the 1930s.

 By this time Lois Suckling had rejected the beliefs of the Plymouth Brethren and adopted a liberal and humanitarian outlook, advocating for women combining a career with marriage.
 In 1936 she was one of the founders and first president of the Sex Hygiene and Birth Regulation Society (now the New Zealand Family Planning Association).
 Suckling held the organisations' meetings in her consulting rooms, with Elsie Freeman (later Locke) as secretary.
 They planned to 'educate and enlighten the people of New Zealand on the need for birth-control and sex education...so that married people may space or limit their families, and so mitigate the evils of ill-health and poverty.'
 In 1937 a report of a committee of inquiry into abortion in New Zealand discovered that one pregnancy in five ended in abortion and that a quarter of maternal deaths were caused by septic abortions.
 This led to significant public debate controversy, but the organisation continued to grow, with support from doctors including Sylvia Chapman and Welton Hogg.

 Following her husband's death in 1944, Suckling moved to Britain where she worked as an optician in Camden before retirement.
 She lived in Arnos Grove in 1951 and Kensington Church Street in 1954.